Tripp Frohlichstein Interview: Bring Your Message Home

 What are some great home base messages you’ve seen?

-Sticking with a simple, 4-word home base message worked for Donald Trump.
+Sticking with a simple, 2-word home base message works.

 “It’s simple and easy to understand, yet very effective, as the St. Louis United Way is at the top when it comes to collecting donations (on a per capita basis).
 I’m not even sure what ‘Live United’ even means, but helping people is personal and emotional.